Does Your Launch Need To Be So Stressful?

 And – if you’re working on your launch alone (WHICH I DO NOT RECOMMEND), then you will need to find stress-reducing activities (exercise, massage, green juice) or your launch will never come to fruition.

-See #8.
-Some tips for hiring a coach – do it at least 6 months prior to the launch.
 Keep them on your team through the launch and include them on every decision so they have a full picture of how you’re running the ship.

+Make sure your team knows that you are working with a someone in this role, but be strong and make the final calls on your own.
 The coach is your support – not the team’s, so take the coach’s advice, decide what you want to do and then relate that to the team.

 10. Buy yourself gifts.

-This has to be my favorite suggestion.
 Throughout the launch I want you to go out and buy yourself and your team (if you can afford it), small trinkets that are like bright shiny beacons toward your end goal.

 I watched a dear friend buy herself charms for her bracelet and I thought it was the sweetest, most perfect way to give yourself support and encouragement.